Great work starts with great Design.

 We want you to have the experience of exploring, choosing, and utilizing professional stock images in your boards, so our buddies at Shutterstock have stepped up to give every Design Bootcamp student an amazing gift:

-Every student receives image credits to use on your Bootcamp exercises.
+Every student receives access to a pool of images to use on your Bootcamp exercises.
 You are allowed to show off your work post-bootcamp (with proper credits) , so your portfolio can showcase work that features the same high-quality images that the pros use.

 Weekly Woodshed Critiques